-Twistbox has recently deployed off-deck services that include the programming and distribution of games, images, videos, chat services and mobile marketing campaigns.
+Twistbox has recently deployed off-deck services that include the programming and distribution of images, videos, chat services and mobile marketing campaigns.
 Twistbox manages the campaigns directly and maintains billing and connectivity agreements with leading service providers in each territory.
-In addition, Twistbox has built and implemented a "Web-to-Mobile" affiliate program that allows for the cross-marketing and sales of mobile content from Web storefronts of its various programming partners and their affiliates.
+In addition, Twistbox maintains an affiliate program that allows for the sales and tracking of Twistbox mobile content by 3rd party publishers, partners and their affiliates.